Saturday, 27 August 2005

 It seems that the northern province of Treviso, close to Venice has the distinction of being the Italian capital of persons affected with this disease.
 It is also well known among orthopaedic surgeons in USA where it is also called Texas syndrome since it seems to affect the Texans more than any one else.

 The disease affects middle aged men, between 40 to 60 years old, especially those who are away from home, staying in a hotel for the weekend and especially those who use viagra tablets.
 The Italian doctor with largest experience about the disease says that it does happens mostly with men who have younger girl friends, who try to impress them that they still have the vigour of younger men and want to try more exciting of kamasutra positions.
-It does not happen with wives since there one tends go by habbit, in the usual positions.
+It usually does not happen with wives since there one tends go for sex by habbit, in the usual positions.

 This Year's Popular Posts